Skip to main content

 • Help you to manage stress.

 • Listen to your body.
 It’s important that you don’t push yourself too hard.
-You can try gentle exercise like:
+You can try gentle exercise such as:

 • Taking a short walk around the house, garden or your local park.